‘The more the merrier.’

 2. Burger King & Sony PS5

 This is a kick-ass example of co-marketing.
-Burger Kind partnered with Sony PS5 and launched a contest together.
+Burger King partnered with Sony PS5 and launched a contest together.

-You can enter the contest by simply uploading the receipt of the Burget King meal.
+You can enter the contest by simply uploading the receipt of the Burger King meal.
 Isn’t it cool!

 Many gamers would have eaten a lot of burgers to get that dreamy PS5 for gaming.

 HubSpot and LinkedIn joined hands to create an eBook on social selling on LinkedIn.
 Sales is a core part of what HubSpot is and how you can achieve selling on LinkedIn combines the two companies very well.